Simple Chicken and Dumplings (Easy Stovetop Recipe)

 • Add the chicken: Stir in the garlic, and cook for a further 2 minutes until aromatic before adding the chicken, the thyme and the bay leaves. (photo 3)

-• Thicken the soup: Add the flour, stirring so that the flour coats everything in the pot.
+• Thicken the broth: Add the flour, stirring so that the flour coats everything in the pot.
 Cook for a further 2 minutes. (photos 4-5)

 • Add the broth: Gradually pour the chicken broth into the pan, scraping any browned bits off the bottom of the pot.
 Stir in the heavy cream or half and half, and reduce the heat to a simmer, leaving to cook uncovered for 15 minutes. (photos 6-8)